containers/podman/docs/source/markdown/podman-inspect.1.md

 **--type**, **-t**=*type*

 Return JSON for the specified type.
-Type can be 'container', 'image' or 'all' (default: all) (Only meaningful when invoked as *podman inspect*)
+Type can be 'container', 'image', 'volume', 'network', 'pod', or 'all' (default: all) (Only meaningful when invoked as *podman inspect*)

 **--format**, **-f**=*format*